freeman-lab/pixel-grid/README.md

 > render a grid of small squares

 Small module for rendering a grid of squares.
 Use it for data visualization, for art, or just for fun!
-Uses webgl and built with `regl`, so should be highly performant.
+Uses webgl and built with `regl`, so it's highly performant.

 ## install